department-of-veterans-affairs/va.gov-team/products/identity-personalization/onboarding/discovery-research/2024-03-onboarding-generative-research/research-plan.md

 - **Starting up:** Attending to health needs and finding a place to live

 ## Research Goals
-Our primary goal with this research is to identify any problems people experience when separating from the military that a could be improved or resolved by VA.gov.
+Our primary goal with this research is to identify any problems people experience when separating from the military that could be improved or resolved through VA.gov.

 ### Outcome
 This research will help us determine if we need to make changes to existing VA.gov features, or build new ones, to help people onboard to VA.